PerceptiLabs/perceptilabs-operator/deploy/tools/description.md

 ## Create the service account

-Choose or create a service account to run PerceptiLabs Modelling.
+Choose or create a service account to run PerceptiLabs.
 If you want a new service account, create it like so:

 ```
 apiVersion: v1